 Research interests

 My research is focused on comparing and understanding the similarities and differences between human and animal minds.
 At the heart of my research program is an experimental framework I term the signature testing approach (Taylor et al. 2022).
 This uses the information processing errors, biases and other patterns agent exhibits to make inference about the content of different minds.
-This approach generates powerful intelligence tests that strongly constrain the possible cognition an agent is using and allows for the comparison of both biological intelligences.
-I also have a keen interest in understanding the role information processing errors and biases play in human decision-making.
-My lab currently works with a wide range of study species, including the kea parrot, rats, and adult humans.
+This approach generates powerful intelligence tests that strongly constrain the possible cognition an agent is using and allows for the comparison of both biological and artificial intelligences.
+I use this approach to understand the cognitive and affective processes of animals.
+My lab currently works with a wide range of study species, including the kea parrot, rats, and adult humans on topics including statistical inference, affective integration and positive animal welfare

 Selected publications